 Differences between Residential and Leisure parks explained

-If you’re thinking about buying a park home, one of the first decisions you’ll have to make is whether to go with a residential or a leisure park.
-The fundamental difference between the two is that residential parks have the necessary license to allow residents to live in the park all year as their main residence, whereas leisure parks can only be used as secondary residences.
+The fundamental difference between the two park types is that residential parks have the necessary license to allow residents to live in the park all year as their primary dwelling, whereas leisure parks can only be used as a second home.

 Residential Parks

-Residential parks enable residents to live in the park all year round as their main residence.
-The parks are typically age-restricted to those over the age of 50, however, age restrictions may vary.
-With residents of a similar age, the parks provide a calm and tranquil environment with the added benefit of living in a community of like-minded people.
+Residential parks are typically age-restricted to those over the age of 45-55.
+With residents of a similar life stage, the parks provide a calm and tranquil environment with the added benefit of living in a community of like-minded people.

-If you are unsure whether a park is residential, the first place to check is the park’s site license.
-The site licence will state whether the park is fully residential or a holiday site, or even both.
+If you are unsure whether a park is for residential use, always ask to see the park’s site license.
+This states whether the park home you are considering is on a fully residential development or a holiday site.
 This license should be available on the park’s noticeboard.
 If not, you can ask the local council for this information.
-Always check this yourself and don’t accept verbal confirmation only.
+Quickmove holds copies of these licenses for partner parks in our network but if in any doubt, always ask to see this when visiting parks yourself.

 Leisure Parks

-A leisure park’s specific licence prohibits it from being used as a primary residence and allows it to only be used for holiday purposes for a limited time.
-The park may be open all year; however, this does not mean that you can live there all year; rather, it only indicates that the park is open rather than closed during the winter months.
-Ultimately, you will need to provide evidence of a second residence elsewhere for you to comply with the site licence.
+A leisure park’s specific licence prohibits it from being used as a primary residence and allows it to only be used for holiday/leisure purposes.
+Some ’12 month leisure parks’ may be open all year, however you will need to provide evidence of a primary residence elsewhere where you pay council tax, to comply with the leisure site licence.
+The tenure of a leisure park home is ‘leasehold’ usually with a fixed term.

-Leisure homes are often significantly cheaper than residential park homes.
-This is because the license for a leisure home is usually set for a specific period of time.
-For example, 15 years, 25 years, or 50 years.
+Leisure homes are often significantly cheaper to buy than residential park homes.
+This is because the leasehold license for a leisure home is usually set for a specific period of time, for example, 15 years, 25 years, or 50 years.

 The issue of council tax is another significant distinction between residential and leisure properties.
 A holiday property is exempt from council tax, although a residential park home like any other traditional property, is required to pay it.